 The example below is an in-store “upgrading” scheme, but can you see how it could be applied to ecommerce if you don’t keep track of which customers return what items?
 Time frames can help limit this problem, but keeping track of customer returns would be key here.

-What You Need to Include in Your Policy
+What You Need to Include in Your Return Policy

 Customers do avoid stores with strict policies, but a strict policy and a clear one aren’t synonymous.
 You have to assess your inventory and determine the sort of return policy that would be fair to your customers AND your business.